 For example, if you have 3 ad sets and two of them are active while one is inactive or scheduled to launch, Facebook will be forced to use the budget on the currently active ads.
 Make sense?
 So don’t pause/unpause your ad sets unless you want to confuse Facebook and possibly ruin your campaign’s budget.

 Is CBO Mandatory?

-At the beginning of the 2019 year, Facebook had announced that the new campaign budget optimization feature will be mandatory for running Facebook campaigns.
+At the beginning of 2019, Facebook announced that the new campaign budget optimization feature will be mandatory for running Facebook campaigns.
 That would move all current ad set campaign budgets over to the central CBO automation tool with future campaigns utilizing only this tool.
 All other budgeting features for isolating select ads would be removed.

-This was originally set to launch in September of 2019.
+This was originally set to launch in September 2019.

 When September rolled around, it was announced that Facebook had a setback and decided to delay the mandate’s release date until February 2020.

 Once February came around, Facebook pushed back the mandatory rollout again.

 As of April 2020, Facebook announced that the mandate may not be such a good idea, based on Facebook advertiser feedback.